The King & the Commissioner: Plot

 However, the people who accompanied them are shot dead in front of the building.
-Minutes later, Bharathchandran and Joseph arrive at the dilapidated cottage with a team of commandos.
-They manage to kill the ISI agents, and confronts Rana, where Joseph and Bharathchandran draw their guns to shoots Rana respectively.
+Minutes later, Bharath and Joseph arrive at the dilapidated cottage with a team of commandos.
+They manage to defeat the ISI agents, and confront Rana, where Joseph and Bharath draw their guns to shoots Rana respectively on his hand and leg.
 Joseph comes close to Rana and quips at him before sticking a flag pole (with the national flag on it) into his chest while chanting Bharath Mata ki Jai.
-They also lock Swami Chandramoulishwar and Raman Madhavan in a car, and Bharathchandran places a bomb in the car.
-The bomb explodes, killing both Swami Chandramoulishwar and Madhavan.
-They head back to the PMO, and though initially furious, Paramashiva Rao greets them for fulfilling their mission.
+After that, they lock Chandramoulishwar and Raman Madhavan in their car and Bharath places a bomb in the car.
+The bomb explodes, killing both Chandramoulishwar and Raman Madhavan.
+They head back to the PM's office, and though initially furious, Paramashiva Rao greets and congratulates them for completing the mission successfully and assigns another new mission to deal with the country's most dreaded enemy, the dirty don D.